Vegan & paleo overnight chia pudding with almond butter and raspberry coconut cream

 Chia almond layers

-- 9 tablespoons almond milk or cashew or coconut
+- 9 tbsp almond milk or cashew or coconut

-- 2 tablespoons almond butter or cashew or any nut butter
+- 2 tbsp almond butter or cashew or any nut butter

-- 2 tablespoon maple syrup or coconut flower sugar
+- 2 tbsp maple syrup or coconut flower sugar

 - 1 pinch Celtic sea salt or to taste